 Message from the Dean of the Faculty

-Although the Tottori University Faculty of Medicine is in charge of highly specialized medical care, we also emphasize “regional medical care” education, which should complement highly specialized medical care.
-In the “regional medical care” education, in addition to experience-based classes, such as early experience / volunteer and regional medical care experience, regional clinical training is being implemented with participation in medical care at hospitals and clinics in the Sanin region.
-Furthermore, clinical training and training programs are being implemented in foreign countries such as the United States, the United Kingdom, Canada, the Philippines, and Russia.
+The Faculty of Medicine , Tottori University is committed to fostering human resources who can contribute to local communities as well as global societies, while at the same time developing highly specialized medical professionals.
+Highly specialized medicine, community medicine, and global medicine must complement each other, in order to develop medical professionals with a good sense of balance.
+In the regional medical care education, in addition to experience-based classes, such as “early experience / volunteer” and “regional medical care experience”, clinical training is being implemented with participation in medical care at hospitals and clinics in the San-in region.
+Furthermore, to develop global medical professionals, clinical training and training programs are being implemented overseas such as the United States, the United Kingdom, Canada, the Philippines, and Russia.